splunk/splunk-connect-for-syslog/docs/configuration.md

 | SC4S_DEST_&lt;VENDOR_PRODUCT&gt;_ALT_FILTER | syslog-ng filter | Filter to determine which events are sent to alternate destination(s) |
 | SC4S_DEST_&lt;VENDOR_PRODUCT&gt;_FILTERED_ALTERNATES | Comma or space-separated list of syslog-ng destinations  | Send filtered events to alternate syslog-ng destinations using the VENDOR_PRODUCT syntax, e.g. `SC4S_DEST_CISCO_ASA_FILTERED_ALTERNATES`  |

+* IMPORTANT:  The two variables above must be specified together in pairs; syntax errors on startup will result if one is missing.

 * NOTE:  This is an advanced capability, and filters and destinations using proper syslog-ng syntax must be constructed prior to utilizing this feature.